 If approved the new program will authorize the transportation department to issue up to three licenses to scooter-sharing companies, with each company free to deploy 2,000 scooters per day, from 5 a.m. to midnight.
 The city will receive $1 per day for each scooter plus a 9% lease tax.

 The new program will make the scooter more available throughout the city and for a longer period of time.
 The scooters will not be allowed on the lakefront.
 The technology will disable the scooter once they leave an authorized zone.

 The safety issue, which appears to have been addressed by the transportation committee, is that the scooters will not work on sidewalks.
 CDOT has apparently been told that the technology will shut down a scooter once a rider tries to use on a sidewalk.
 I am somewhat dubious of this program due to the already crowded streets and bike lanes.
 The reporting on the committee meeting did now say whether scooters will be designated to bike lanes.
 If they are, will this create an issue between scooter riders and bicyclists?
 Also, will helmets be required for all scooter riders.
 These are some of the safety issues I believe need to discussed.
 Regardless, this program is moving forward as the vote is expected to pass today.

-If you or a loved one has been seriously injured in a Chicago bicycle accident or Chicago traffic accident, then call Chicago car crash lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one has been seriously injured in a Chicago bike accident or Chicago traffic accident, then call Chicago injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.